ntluong95/quarto-wingman/README.md

 - Highlighting footnote, both in-line footnote and block footnote references or definitions (e.g., [^1]: Note content or [^1] references).

-Run inline code in R and Python foo = 10 * 10
-bar = 20 + 30
+Run inline code in R and Python: Useful when something just for printing or testing and you don't want to affect the whole script, it just have a way for you to run the script foo = 10 * 10 bar = 20 + 30